timescale/docs/promscale/installation/helm.md

     ```bash
     helm repo update
     ```
 1. Configure the remote-read and write endpoints in Prometheus server  configuration.
-As we are using Prometheus helm chart configure this values in `values.yaml` file as:
+As we are using Prometheus helm chart configure this values in `values.yaml`, download the `values.yaml` from [here][prometheus-values-yaml], locate the `server` section and configure the file as:
     ```bash
     server:
       remote_write: